Insurance Privacy Risks for Clients

 Likewise, almost all plans only allow for a certain number of therapy sessions.
 Your insurance company will determine when it is time to terminate treatment without regard to whether you are truly finished with the process.

 Another way in which a lack of privacy can be detrimental is that FBI and other law enforcement officials can also access your insurance information at any time.
 This information could be used to your disadvantage should a legal problem arise.

 Furthermore, this lack of confidentiality could impact minor children even more negatively.
 Should they ever desire to apply for certain jobs or educational programs, such as law enforcement or military, the information in their insurance files could be used against them.

 Out-of-Network Offers Best Protection

 By remaining an out-of-network therapy practice, Keystone Counseling is not obligated to share any information with any insurance company.
-Should you choose to file for reimbursement through your insurance, Keystone Counseling must only provide an official diagnosis code (such as “V61.10 – Relationship Distress w/ Partner”).
+Should you choose to file for reimbursement through your insurance, Keystone Counseling only has to provide an official diagnosis code.
 We are not obligated to nor do we share any other information regarding your sessions.